'Empire' actor Jussie Smollett makes court appearance 'to show confidence in his innocence'

 Neither the state nor Smollett's defense team objected to cameras being allowed in court.

-Judge LeRoy Martin of the Cook County court said media would be allowed at Smollett's hearing Thursday morning at which time a judge will be assigned to his case.
-That judge will make a decision on media coverage for the duration of Smollett's case, he said.
+Judge LeRoy Martin of the Cook County court said cameras would be allowed at a hearing Thursday morning at which time a judge will be assigned to the case.
+That judge will make a decision on media coverage for the duration of Smollett's case.

-Smollett's attorneys, Mark Geragos and Tina Glandian, neither of whom is a member of the Illinois State Bar Association, filed motions Monday requesting to be allowed to represent him in the case.
-The judge on Tuesday approved Glandian's request.
+Smollett's attorneys, Mark Geragos and Tina Glandian, filed motions Monday requesting to be allowed to represent him in the case.
+The judge approved Glandian's request Tuesday.

 Smollett, who is free on $100,000 bond, went through security at the court without answering questions reporters shouted at him.

-The actor, who is black and gay, was indicted last week by a grand jury in Chicago on 16 felony counts for allegedly falsely reporting to police that two men hurled racist and homophobic slurs before beating him.
+The actor, who is black and gay, was indicted last week by a grand jury in Chicago on 16 felony counts on allegations of falsely reporting to police that two men hurled racist and homophobic slurs before beating him.

 Police initially treated the incident as a hate crime, but later said Smollett paid two brothers, Olabinjo and Abimbola Osundairo, $3,500 to carry out the assault.

-After Smollett's arrest, Chicago Police Superintendent Eddie T. Johnson said the actor was unhappy with his salary on Fox’s drama series “Empire” and sent himself a letter containing racist language, and when that did not work, he allegedly paid the two brothers to orchestrate the attack.
+After Smollett's arrest, Chicago Police Superintendent Eddie T. Johnson said the actor was unhappy with his salary on the Fox drama series “Empire” and sent himself a letter containing racist language, and when that did not work, he allegedly paid the two brothers to orchestrate the attack.

-“Jussie adamantly maintains his innocence even if law enforcement has robbed him of that presumption,” Geragos said.
+“Jussie adamantly maintains his innocence even if law enforcement has robbed him of that presumption,” he said.